 The local media really don’t care that you just opened your own home staging business unless you are writing to the editor of a local paper who has a column specifically for this purpose.

 2. Write a press release that has a timely news angle.

-For example, an accountant could get some coverage with tax saving tips if the press release was sent out in April.
+For example, an accountant could get some coverage with tax saving tips from a press release was sent out in March/April.
 The same release would be ignored in July.

 Similarly, as a home stager, color consultant and interior redesigner, there are obvious seasons where your tips in these different areas would be most useful and interesting to readers.